Empathy and Irony

 Photo: funnyshirts.org

-Hamilton resonates because it speaks, consistently and profoundly, to a deep hunger for wisdom in American society today.
+Hamilton continues to resonate because it speaks, consistently and profoundly, to a deep hunger for wisdom in American society today.

-I recently had the pleasure of experiencing first-hand the life story of an “obnoxious arrogant loudmouth” whose “swagger” is “built on a bedrock of total insecurity.”
-Inordinately proud of his “top-notch brain” but prone to serious acts of misjudgment, this “model New Yorker” commits adultery, then pays hush money to cover his tracks.
+This project began with my experiencing first-hand the life story of an “obnoxious arrogant loudmouth” whose “swagger” is “built on a bedrock of total insecurity” (70, 76).
+Inordinately proud of his “top-notch brain” but prone to serious acts of misjudgment, this “model New Yorker” commits adultery, then pays hush money to cover his tracks (38).
 A great political scandal ensues.

 Continue reading “A.Ham in the Age of Trump”